In the Medabots anime, the Big Bad turns out to be a (cybernetic) house cat using the body of a mad scientist as its puppet.

 In the Hungarian film Kontroll, the masked killer is a welder who appears briefly in one scene.
 (Although that's not revealed in context; you can only find it out from behind-the-scenes information about the same actor playing both parts.)

 Subverted in Phone Booth.
 At first, it looks as though the Caller was the pizza guy who only had a very brief appearance at the start of the film.
-However, it turned out the real Caller had the pizza guy hostage until he got caught, when he slashed his throat left him as a decoy to escape.
+However, it turned out the real Caller had the pizza guy hostage until he got caught, when he slashed his throat and left him as a decoy to escape.

-Played straight, and somewhat deconstructed, in s German Film "Net of Steel - The witness" (Stahlnetz - die Zeugin).
-The murderer is the eponymous witness, a 12-yr-old girl picked mercilessly by her family and threatened by others because of their secrets.
+Played straight, and somewhat deconstructed, in the German Film "Net of Steel - The witness" (Stahlnetz - die Zeugin).
+The murderer is the eponymous witness, a 12-yr-old girl picked on mercilessly by her family and threatened by others because of their secrets.
 The deconstruction applies because the girl is not a "mastermind" - rather a desperate (but still aggressive) child - and before The Reveal she is seen just as a random girl who saw too much.

 Played double in Takeshi Kitano's Zatoichi, when the leader of the Yakuza is revealed to be the tavern keeper.
 Then it's revealed that even he was a decoy for the elderly busboy, who was the real power behind it all.

 In Cube 2: Hypercube, the supposed superhacker and mastermind Alex Trusk turns out to be... a blind girl?